-INSERT TABLE 2 HERE

-Suppose that DTE sets a “target ruin probability” = 2% (or 1 in 50 year event).
-This implies that it would like to limit its book of business (BOB) so as to have at leasta 98 percent chance of being able to pay insured losses from assets and premiums.
+Suppose that DTE sets a “target ruin probability”, , equal to 2% (or 1 in 50 year event).
+This implies that it would like to limit its book of business (BOB) so that there is a 98 percent chance of being able to pay insured losses from assets and premiums.
 If it has sufficient assets and/or premiums, then DTE’s actual probability of insolvency may be less than the target level.
-Based on its assets and premiums for a full BOB, DTE would be insolvent if its earthquake claims exceeded $5Y.
-Using DTE’s loss EP curve, the chances of this happening to DTE is of 4.18% (as indicated in Figure 31 ).
-If DTE was utilizing a safety-first strategy with = .02, then it would either have to reduce its BOB, encourage mitigation of structures, diversify its BOB into other geographic areas, and/or purchase an indemnity or indexed-based contract to cover a portion of its catastrophic losses.
+Based on its assets and premiums for a full BOB, DTE would be insolvent if its earthquake claims exceeded $5.4 Million.
+Using DTE’s loss EP curve, the chances of this happening to DTE is at an exceedance probability of 4.18% (as indicated in Figure 3).
+If DTE was utilizing a safety-first strategy with = 0.02, then it would either have to reduce its BOB, encourage mitigation of structures, diversify its BOB into other geographic areas, and/or purchase an indemnity or indexed-based contract to cover a portion of its catastrophic losses.

-Incorporating Mitigation Measures in an EP Curve
+Incorporating Mitigation Measures in a Loss EP Curve

-One way for firms to reduce its insolvency probability would be to adopt loss reduction measures.
-In essence by incurring an upfront cost today one is able to save much larger losses in the future from a disastrous event.
-In the case of DTE could reduce its future claims by requiring as a condition for insurance that any pre-1940 home bolt their house adequately to the foundation and install a crippled wall.
-In effect, DTE would be imposing a building code on pre-1940 homes and would enforce it from their perspective by refusing to issue insurance unless the measures were adopted.
-If banks required earthquake insurance as a condition for a mortgage, then BTE would have some leverage in making mitigation a requirement for coverage.
+DTE could reduce its future claims by requiring, as a condition for insurance, that the owners of homes built prior to 1940 must bolt their house adequately to its foundation and brace its cripple walls.
+In effect, DTE would be imposing a more recent building code on pre-1940 homes and would enforce it from their perspective by refusing to issue insurance unless the measures were adopted.
+If banks required earthquake insurance as a condition for a mortgage, then DTE would have some leverage in making mitigation a requirement for coverage.

-Figure 2 4 depicts DTEs original EP curve as well as the revised one when all pre-1940 homes in DTEs book of business adopt these mitigation measures.
-Since premiums are based on risk, the total amount collected is now $2.2Z million for a full BOB.
-Given that assets are still $15 million, DTE will be insolvent if their claims exceed $4.2X million.
-As shown in Figure 42 the likelihood of this happening is .022.76% rather than .0324.18% as it was originally.
-Hence even if bolting the house to the foundation and installing crippled walls are adopted by all the pre-1940 Oakland homes in DTEs portfolio, the chances that the firm will become insolvent exceeds its pre-determined level of = .02.
-Hence DTE will have to look toward risk transfer mechanisms to reduce its insolvency risk.
+Figure 4 depicts DTE’s original EP curve, as well as the revised one when all pre-1940 homes in DTE’s book of business adopt these mitigation measures.
+Since premiums are based on expected losses, the total amount of premiums collected is now $2.2 Million for a full BOB.
+Given that its assets are $2 Million, DTE will be insolvent if their claims exceed $4.2 Million.
+As shown in Figure 4, the likelihood of this happening is 2.76% rather than 4.18% as it was originally.
+Hence, even if bolting the house to the foundation and bracing cripple walls are adopted by all the pre-1940 Oakland homes in DTE’s portfolio, the chances that the firm will become insolvent exceeds its pre-determined level of = 0.02.
+Therefore, DTE will have to look toward risk transfer mechanisms to reduce its insolvency risk.

-4
+Figure 4.
+Loss EP Curves for DTE Insurance Company (Mitigation)

 Incorporating Risk Transfer Mechanisms